A Short Story written by Lukhanyo Sikwebu

 This was her home now.
-She’d grown content with it.
+She’d finally adjusted and grown content with it.

 She loved everything about the posh city, though she wouldn’t dare step out to mingle.
 At age eighty-two now, she’d seen her fair share of parties and senseless social sessions.
 That ship had sailed.

 Nowadays, she’d recoiled to a life of solitude, with only her care taker arriving twice a week to check up on her.

 Nicole sat on a reclining leather couch, drinking ice tea, just watching.

 It was almost midnight, drizzly, with a mild fog.

 Nicole sat with Ma Agnes in her farm barn house, waiting for Agnes’ workers to finish up.
 They’d been tasked to simply wrap the drugs up in black plastic bags.

 Agnes couldn’t understand what took them so long.
 She grew annoyed, barking orders from her squeaky rocking chair.